CAAI/DeepMRAC/README.md

 All versions are implemented for VB20P and VE11P in seperate models.

-Future release will also include T1w MPRAGE.
+Current realease only includes VE11P models.
+Future release will also include VB20P and models for T1w MPRAGE.

 ## Requirements
-First, if you need to use GPU, you need to install the GPU, CUDA and cuDNN toolkits.
+Install appropriate GPU, CUDA and cuDNN toolkits.
 See https://www.tensorflow.org/install/gpu.

-To install the required software tools, run:
+To install the required software tools using pip, run:

 ```
 pip install -r requirements.txt